cvaldezscse/mn-trustmatic/README.md

 - [ ] Save in MongoDB
 - [ ] Save transaction details in a SQL DB (would need a script initializer)
 - [ ] Add Locale translations
+- [ ] Encrypt the information of the settings file to be more secure and not easily changed
 - [ ] Add stronger validations when getting the settings
+- [ ] Make a reporting system to get how much is earned by each person
 - [ ] Add a wizard, when you run the program by the first time
+- [ ] Investigate on how to convert this to a daemon or system service to make it automatically each time period``
 - [ ] See how to obtain the addresses automatically from the wallet address book, not to dumpwallet command because it is dangerous to have the private key
 - [ ] Adapt the best JS (ECMAScript 2017) practices to the project